A zero-energy building, also known as a net zero, zero net energy or net zero energy building, is a building with zero energy consumption.

 - The improved energy efficiency of the buildings leads to a reduction in the total cost of ownership.

-- They house photovoltaic systems which can last for as long as 25 years and will rarely break down as a result of weather problems.
+- They house photovoltaic systems that can last for as long as 25 years and will rarely break down as a result of weather problems.
 This makes the building more reliable.

 - The value of the resale is higher since the demand for ZEBs is currently higher than the supply.